RedisLabs/redislabs-docs/content/rc/subscriptions/view-fixed-subscription.md

 If you upgrade a free plan to a paid tier, you need to add a payment method.

-If you change your subscription to a lower tier, make sure your data (and databases) fit within the limits of the new tier; otherwise, the change attempt fails.
+If you change your subscription to a lower tier, make sure your data (and databases) fit within the limits of the new tier; otherwise, the change attempt will fail.